Palace of Placentia

-was an English royal residence that was initially built by Humphrey, Duke of Gloucester, in 1443.
-The palace was a pleasaunce; a place designed for pleasure, entertainment and an escape from the city.
+was an English royal residence that was initially built by Prince Humphrey, Duke of Gloucester, in 1443.
+Over the centuries it took several different forms, until it was turned into a hospital in the 1690s.
+The palace was a place designed for pleasure, entertainment and an escape from the city.
 It was located at Greenwich on the south bank of the River Thames, downstream from London.

-On a hill behind the palace he built Duke Humphrey's Tower, later known as Greenwich Castle; it was subsequently demolished to make way for the Royal Observatory, Greenwich, which survives.
-The original river-side residence was extensively rebuilt around 1500 by Henry VII.
+On a hill behind his palace, the duke built Duke Humphrey's Tower, later known as Greenwich Castle; the "castle" was subsequently demolished to make way for the Royal Observatory, Greenwich, which survives.
+The original river-side residence was extensively rebuilt around 1500 by King Henry VII.
 A detached residence, the Queen's House, was built on the estate in the early 1600s and also survives.
-In 1660, the main palace was demolished by Charles II to make way for a proposed new palace, which was never constructed.
-Nearly forty years later, the Greenwich Hospital (now called the Old Royal Naval College) was built on the site.
+In 1660, the old main palace was demolished by Charles II to make way for a proposed new palace, which was only partly constructed in the east wing.
+Nearly forty years later, at the behest of Queen Mary II, the Greenwich Hospital (now called the Old Royal Naval College) remodelled this wing, expanded, and rebuilt on the site.

 History

 Humphrey was regent during the minority of Henry VI (his nephew) and started building the palace in 1433, under the name Bella Court.
 In 1447, Humphrey fell out of favour with Henry VI and was arrested for high treason.
 He died in prison, likely due to a stroke, though it was popularly believed that he was murdered (as is depicted in William Shakespeare's plays about Henry VI).
 Margaret of Anjou took over Bella Court, renaming it the Palace of Placentia, sometimes written as the 'Palace of Pleasaunce'.

-In 1485, Edward IV gave land and property adjacent to the palace for the foundation of a friary by the Observant Friars (a branch of the Franciscans).
-The friars' church was used for royal baptisms and marriages, including the christenings of the future queens Mary I and Elizabeth I. However, the friars were persecuted during the English Reformation and finally expelled by Elizabeth I in 1559.
+Edward IV gave land and property adjacent to the palace for the foundation of a friary by the Observant Friars (a branch of the Franciscans) and in 1485 the community was formally established in a newly constructed church and cloister following papal approval.
+The friary church served as the chapel royal at Greenwich and was used for royal baptisms and marriages, including marriage of Henry VIII and Catherine of Aragon and the christenings of the future queens Mary I and Elizabeth I. However, the friars were persecuted during the English Reformation and finally expelled by Elizabeth I in 1559.

-Henry VII rebuilt the palace between 1498 and 1504, with a design based around three large courtyards.
-It remained the principal royal palace for the next two centuries.